Picture of Helen Bowes-Catton

 Having caught the social sciences 'bug' during my A Levels in the early 1990s, I went on to study Sociology and Hispanic Studies at Liverpool University, before moving to Keele to train as a secondary school teacher.
 For the following seventeen years, I taught the social sciences in schools and colleges while completing my MSc in Social Research Methods and my PhD in Psychology at the Open University.

 I joined the OU as an Associate Lecturer in 2010, and later worked as a consultant author in the Psychology Department.
 In January 2015 I joined the OU full-time as a Lecturer in Social Psychology.
-I am currently Lecturer in Social Research Methods in the Graduate School, where I am responsible for the provision of core skills and methods training for doctoral students across the Arts, Humanities and Social Sciences.
+I am currently Academic Lead for PGR Training in the Graduate School, where I am responsible for the provision of core skills and methods training for doctoral students across the Arts, Humanities and Social Sciences.

 Research interests

-Issues of identity, subjectivity and intersectional social justice are at the heart of my research work.
-I am currently publishing outputs from a ten-year research project on bisexual people's spatialised experiences of subjectivity.
-Sited at the intersection of micro-sociology, critical social psychology and cultural geography, this work contributes to the field of sexuality studies by using creative methods (such as Lego and Plasticine modelling and photo-diaries) and hermeneutic phenomenological analysis to develop an experiential approach to bisexual subjectivity, and to present a critical analysis of the ways in which it is constituted in different social spaces.
+My earlier work examined bisexual people's spatialised experiences of subjectivity.
+Sited at the intersection of micro-sociology, critical social psychology and cultural geography, my doctoral work used creative methods (such as Lego and Plasticine modelling and photo-diaries) and hermeneutic phenomenological analysis to develop an experiential approach to bisexual subjectivity, and to present a critical analysis of the ways in which it is constituted in different social spaces.
+I was a co-author of the internationally influential The Bisexuality Report (2012).
+I continue to contribute to LGBTQIA+ studies, and am currently editing the Routledge International Handbook of Bisexuality.

 Supervision

-I’m currently supervising work on bisexuality, monogamy and wellbeing, fat people's experiences of weight stigma in therapy, and fathers' perinatal mental health.
+I’m currently supervising work on fat people's experiences of weight stigma in therapy, fathers' perinatal mental health, and gendered discourses in education.

-I'm interested in supervising qualitative projects with a social justice focus, particularly those using creative, visual or discursive methodologies.
+I'm interested in supervising qualitative and mixed methods projects with a social justice focus, in areas including;

 • sexualities, subjectivities and space (especially bi+ and trans)